solomonthangthong/GPU-Memory-Temp-Tracker/README.md

-# VRAM Temp Tracker for Salad | Auto Terminate & Email Alerts
+# VRAM Temp Tracker for Salad
 This console application monitors VRAM temperatures in real-time using GPU-Z logs and automatically shuts down [Salad](https://salad.com/) if the VRAM temperature exceeds 100°C, preventing overheating and potential hardware damage.

 **Why?**